CycloneDX/cyclonedx-node-npm/README.md

 Options:
   --package-lock-only       Whether to only use the lock file, ignoring "node_modules".
-                            This means the output will be based on the tree described by the "npm-shrinkwrap.json" or "package-lock.json", rather than the contents of "node_modules" dir.
+                            This means the output will be based on the tree described by the "npm-shrinkwrap.json" or "package-lock.json", rather than the contents of "node_modules" directory.
                             (default: false)
   --omit <type...>          Dependency types to omit from the installation tree.
                             (can be set multiple times)